There are only a few more beautiful things to do in Greece besides celebrating Easter the Greek way.

 Whole lambs are roasted over a fire pit for several hours, before being taken home for the family feast.
 Every area of the country has their own way of doing things.

-If you are ready to visit Santorini this Easter or plan your vacation for next year, here are our proposals.
+If you are ready to visit Santorini this Easter or plan your vacation for next year, here are my suggestions for accommodation.

 This is how the roasting of the lamb on Easter Sunday is prepared and celebrated in Santorini and all over Greece :